American Water Works (NYSE:AWK) Releases FY 2022 Earnings Guidance

-American Water Works (NYSE:AWK – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+American Water Works (NYSE:AWK – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $4.39-$4.49 for the period, compared to the consensus estimate of $4.44.
 The company issued revenue guidance of -.
 American Water Works also updated its FY 2023 guidance to $4.72-$4.82 EPS.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, December 1st.
-Stockholders of record on Tuesday, November 8th will be paid a dividend of $0.655 per share.
-The ex-dividend date is Monday, November 7th.
-This represents a $2.62 dividend on an annualized basis and a dividend yield of 1.80%.
-American Water Works’s dividend payout ratio (DPR) is presently 36.64%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, December 1st.
+Stockholders of record on Tuesday, November 8th will be issued a dividend of $0.655 per share.
+This represents a $2.62 annualized dividend and a dividend yield of 1.88%.
+The ex-dividend date of this dividend is Monday, November 7th.
+American Water Works’s dividend payout ratio (DPR) is 36.14%.

 Institutional Investors Weigh In On American Water Works